A41900/physics-ball/readme.md

-# 🌸 Physics Ball – Movement & Physics Experiment (Vanilla JS)
+  # 🌸 Physics Ball – Movement & Physics Experiment Demo

 This project started because I wanted a project on GitHub and I enjoy making games.
 I'm also interested in physics, so I decided to experiment with movement